 Our CLG Grads Communities hold themes every few weeks and they’re a great excuse to pick up the camera and put your skills to practice.

-You can join our free 7 day challenge to get you inspired and to kick off a little inspiration.
+Join our free 7 day challenge to get you inspired AND get a pro tip delivered to your inbox every day for a week!

 Ok, so perhaps this one won’t happen in a day, but you can take steps to improve your mastery of your camera and start taking control of your settings!
-Switch that dial over to and challenge yourself to familiarise yourself with the dials or buttons which allow you to adjust the three elements of exposure – aperture, shutter speed and ISO. (you might need to check your user guide or google your camera model)
+Switch that dial over to M and familiarise yourself with the dials or buttons which allow you to adjust the three elements of exposure – aperture, shutter speed and ISO.

 Take a shot, and note whether the image is too dark or too light.
 Make an adjustment of one element.
 Take another shot.
 Note how it changes the image.
 Rinse and repeat!